-On April 10, 2013, the Company's board of directors, or the Board, authorized the Company to repurchase up to 20 million of its ordinary shares in open market transactions, referred to as the 2013 share repurchase program.
+On April 10, 2013, the Board, authorized the Company to repurchase up to 20 million of its ordinary shares in open market transactions, referred to as the 2013 share repurchase program.
 The 2013 share repurchase program expired on April 8, 2014.
-Under the 2013 share repurchase program, the Company repurchased and retired 0.3 million shares for an aggregate purchase price of \$12 million in cash during the two fiscal quarters ended May 4, 2014.
+Under the 2013 share repurchase program, the Company repurchased and retired 0.3 million shares for an aggregate purchase price of \$12 million in cash during the three fiscal quarters ended August 3, 2014.

-At the Company's 2014 annual general meeting of shareholders on April 9, 2014, shareholders approved the Company's 2014 share purchase mandate pursuant to which, the Company is authorized, upon Board approval, to repurchase up to approximately 25 million of its ordinary shares in open market transactions or pursuant to equal access schemes, up to the date on which the Company's 2015 annual general meeting of shareholders is held or required by law to be held, referred to as the 2014 share purchase mandate.
-As at the date of this Quarterly Report on Form 10-Q, the Board had not approved any repurchases of the Company's ordinary shares pursuant to the 2014 share purchase mandate.
-The timing and amount of any future share repurchases will depend on a variety of factors including price, market conditions, the requirements of our 2014 credit agreement and applicable legal requirements.
+At the Company's 2014 annual general meeting of shareholders on April 9, 2014, shareholders approved the Company's 2014 share purchase mandate pursuant to which the Company is authorized, upon Board approval, to repurchase up to approximately 25 million of its ordinary shares in open market transactions or pursuant to equal access schemes, up to the date on which the Company's 2015 annual general meeting of shareholders is held or required by law to be held, referred to as the 2014 share purchase mandate.
+As of the date of this Quarterly Report on Form 10-Q, the Board had not approved any repurchases of the Company's ordinary shares pursuant to the 2014 share purchase mandate.
+The timing and amount of any future share repurchases will depend on a variety of factors including price, market conditions, the requirements of our 2014 Credit Agreement and applicable legal requirements.